TIME DESCRIPTION SPEAKER

 University of Texas at Dallas

-10:00am-10:15am NIH perspective on the current role of non-rodent animal models in pain research Julia Bachman, PhD
+10:00am-10:15am Considerations for the use of non-rodent animal models in pain research Julia Bachman, PhD

 NIH National Institute of Neurological Disorders and Stroke